VirgilSecurity/demo-iotkit-nix/README.md

 - **Step #2.
 Emulate IoT devices**.

 Now, you have to emulate IoT devices.
 There are two types of devices:
-  - IoT Gateway - an internet-capable smart device that communicates with other IoT devices and Clouds;
+  - IoT Gateway - an internet-capable smart device that communicates with other IoT devices and Clouds; NOTE!
+At this moment demo supports only one active IoT-Gateway in network.
   - and IoT Device - end-device, like smart bulb, that can be controlled remotely through the IoT Gateway.

 Generate both of them.
 The information about generated devices can be found in the Demo window: